Icenium/icenium-cli/docs/man_pages/project/configuration/mobileframework.md

 ### Attributes

-`<Command>` is a related command that extends the `mobileframework` command.
-You can run the following related commands.
+`<Command>` extends the `mobileframework` command.
+You can set the following values for this attribute.
 * `set` - Sets the selected framework version for the project and updates the plugins according to the new version.
 <% } %>
 <% if(isHtml) { %>